 2.3 Science Instrument Selection Process NASA's use of Commercial Lunar Payload Services to deliver instruments involves a higher level of risk than normal NASA activities, but with a potential payoff of establishing a lunar delivery service economy.
 While six deliveries are in development, NASA has been leaning forward to increase the level of scientific return from CLPS deliveries through the Payloads and Research Investigations on the Surface of the Moon (PRISM) solicitation process to achieve quality Plled investigations with payload suites at lower cost, while staying compliant with time-honored peer-reviewed selection principles.
 PRISM made its first selections in FY2021, and they are being assigned to CLPS task order deliveries.
 Ongoing CLPS initiate is establishing a new high-volume capability to rapidly, affordably and frequently access the lunar surface.
 The risk tolerant approach of being a committed "first adopter" is key to achieving the high-impact of affordable lunar access.
 (Not including VIPER as outof-family scope, 40+ payloads to 5 locations for under \$500M is impactful.)
+The DIMPLE instrument suite, short for Dating an Irregular Mare Patch with a Lunar Explorer, was selected in 2023 and will investigate the Ina Irregular Mare Patch, DIMPLE is the result of the third annual proposal call for PRISM.
 2.4 CLPS Creates Demand for Technology Infusion and Opportunity for Technology Maturation CLPS provides the opportunity for affordable access to the ultimate in-space platform for demonstration and maturation of enabling lunar exploration technologies as CLPS payloads.
 2021 payloads include STMD and ESDMD technology maturation demonstrations.
 But in addition to that, ESSIO strategically pushes the boundaries of instrument accommodation capability to motivate commercial adoption and creation of technologies.
 This is includes creating the opportunities for other technology investments within and outside the agency, to find fusion opportunities, not as part of a CLPS delivery, but by the choice of commercial provider to leverage SBIR, STMD, or their internal and partnered investments to provide increasingly capable payload accommodations, such as precision delivery, far-side delivery, and night survival and operation.
 Ongoing Driven by CLPS-project "first adopter" demand for lunar access, participating contractors are realizing the value of STMD and SBIR investments, including NDL, RFMG, TALOS, and others.
 We are also seeing contractor investments and partnerships in high-payoff technologies that would otherwise not have had consumer opportunity.
 Many of these technology realizations are not due to direct NASA investment and direction, but rather are motivated by NASA's demand for capable lunar services.
-(Not listed until made public.)
 4.1 Frequent and Small Payload Deliveries Will Enable More Diverse Science Teams As NASA continues to create opportunities for new payloads to fly to the Moon, LDEP offers an enhanced cadence of new opportunities for mission and flight teams.
 ESSIO will evaluate ways to increase the diversity and variety of ways for mission teams to grow and work including addition of a diversity plan requirement to future instrument solicitations.
 Additionally, the CLPS contract invokes NASA FAR Supplement 1852.219-77 NASA MENTOR-PROTÉGÉ PROGRAM and requires equal opportunity reporting under FAR 52.222-26.
 ESSIO and the CLPS project office are looking at future possibilities for incentivizing diversity and promoting a robust influx of STEM talent through encouraging mentorship and internship programs for underserved communities in future task orders and science/instrument teams.
 Future